aimms/how-to/Articles/563/563-functional-geolocation-abstractapi.rst

 ----------

 In this functional example, you will see a IP Locator.
-The site `ipTwist <https://iptwist.com/>`_ provides a service for WhoIs GeoLocating; translating an IP Address to a location on the globe.
+The site `geolocation.abstractapi <https://geolocation.abstractapi.com/>`_ provides a service for WhoIs GeoLocating; translating an IP Address to a location on the globe.
-For instance, the IP Address ``111.111.111.111`` will return Latitude 35.68, Longitude 136.69; which is in Tokyo, Japan.
+For instance, the IP Address ``111.111.111.111`` will return Latitude 33.169, Longitude 129.72; which is in Tokyo, Japan.
 Add your IP address and confirm where you are!

 Language
 -----------